 There are picnic tables and a small petting farm for your enjoyment.
 It is helpful if you bring a water bottle on the really hot days and a kneepad for you early bird pickers!
 The dew in the fields can be heavy in the morning!
+Our "Berry Barn' will be open for morning and afternoon treats!

 We provide picking boxes for your berries at no charge, but it is helpful if you bring your own containers for picking.
 It's a great way to recycle those boxes from previous years or use the ice cream buckets that are piling up in the garage.
 Young children like to have their own containers so it is easier for them to pick into a bucket or pail.
 That way they have their very own berries to show off!